-On this page, you will find our five-part video series on The Theology of Marvel’s Black Panther.
+On this page, you will find our three-part video series on the movies Wicked (2024) and Wicked For Good (2025).
 You can also enjoy these videos on our YouTube channel’s Arts and Theology playlist!

 Part 1: Wicked, the Beasts of Revelation, and Trumpism